Haksell/rainfall/README.md

 other::---
 ```
 Since the setUID bit is set, the level0 is run with the privilege of level1.
-So looking at the dissasembled code we see that we need to run ./level 423 to escape the condition that prints "No !"
+So looking at the disassembled code we see that we need to run ./level 423 to escape the condition that prints "No !"
 Therefore the program runs a shell with level1 right, so we cd into level1 and
 ```
 cat .pass